OSGeo/ogc-cite-runner/docs/index.md

 - **Runs as a github action**: Can be integrated into existing CI workflows
 - **Runs as a standalone CLI application**: Can be run as a standalone tool
-- **Multiple output formats**: Can output test suite results as straight to the terminal in markdown, JSON or XML
+- **Multiple output formats**: Can output test suite results as straight to the terminal, in markdown, JSON or XML

 This project aims to simplify the running of OGC CITE tests suites so that